Skip to content

 Deduces the parameter type based on the provided details.

 The function interprets the 'details' dictionary to determine the parameter type.
-The dictionary should include key-value pairs that describe the parameter's characteristics, such as lower, upper, default value, or possible choices.
+The dictionary should include key-value pairs that describe the parameter's characteristics, such as lower, upper and choices.

 PARAMETER DESCRIPTION